hjoumaa/calgary-library-locations-analysis/README.md

 ## Key Findings

-- The NW quadrant has the highest concentration of branches.
+- The NW quadrant has the highest concentration of library branches in Calgary
-- Most branches fall into the 'community' size category.
+- Most branches are classified as average size, with the Central and the Fish-creek branch standing out as larger
-- Calgary operates 22 total library branches.
+- Calgary Public Library operates 22 total branches citywide

 ---